 Throughout most of my life I have considered cows to be one of the safest and most docile creatures on the planet.
 After all, what do cows do other than stand around chewing and displaying all the intelligence of breakfast pastries.
 But I soon learned that like most, they are dangerous and mean.

 Some of my colleagues suggest that I brought the cow attack on myself.
 Admittedly there was a point where I suggested that said cows were nothing more than walking Big Macs.
 I thought it was funny, but the cows, were out for revenge.

-From the moment we stepped into the pasture, the animals were curious.
-They ambled over, investigating us as we swung our machines.
+From the moment we stepped into the pasture to metal detect it, the animals were curious.
+They ambled over, investigating us as we swung our metal detectors.
 They showed no signs of aggression.
 We set about our business and continued to pull relics and coins.
 Then…I was working on a signal, trying to find it in the soil.
-It is important to note that I was bent over working with my pin pointer.
+It is important to note that I was bent over working with my pinpointer.
 At that time one of said cows decided that my rear end looked tasty and tried to take a big old bite!

 I quickly turned around to face my attacker.
 There she stood, happily chewing and eyeballing my butt.
 One never knows what they will do when faced with an aggressive cow.
 All my instincts kicked in and drawing on years of preparing for this moment…I ran away.
 What else could I do?
 The creature had at least a ton on me, had glowing red eyes and sharp pointy teeth!
 Ok, so maybe not but still, getting in a fight with a cow has never been on my bucket list.

 At the end of the day I hope you enjoy this little tongue in cheek narrative of mine.
 While the above events did actually happen (my teammates are still laughing themselves to death over the cow) I do not want to bring fear to anyone.
-Happy Hunting!
+Happy Metal Detecting!